Carey McWilliams (journalist): Death and legacy

-He died in New York City on June 27, 1980, at 74.
+McWilliams died in New York City on June 27, 1980, at 74.
 Since his death, his critical fortunes have risen steadily.
 The American Political Science Association gives an annual Carey McWilliams Award "to honor a major journalistic contribution to our understanding of politics."
 In Embattled Dreams (2002), California historian Kevin Starr calls McWilliams "the single finest nonfiction on California–ever," and biographer Peter Richardson maintains that McWilliams might be the most versatile American public intellectual of the twentieth century.

 His first son, Wilson Carey McWilliams, was a noted political scientist who taught at Rutgers University.
 His second son, Jerry McWilliams, was an expert on vinyl disc records preservation.
 McWilliams had two grandchildren: Susan McWilliams Barndt, a professor of politics at Pomona College, and Helen McWilliams, the lead singer of VAGIANT Boston.

-His papers are housed in the Bancroft Library at the University of California, Berkeley and at Special Collections at the University of California, Los Angeles.
+McWilliams's papers are housed in the Bancroft Library at the University of California, Berkeley and at Special Collections at the University of California, Los Angeles.